milon/recipes/README.md

 This website also exposes APIs for general purpose use under [Creative Commons 2.0 General Attributions](https://creativecommons.org/licenses/by/2.0/).
 APIs can be found [here](https://easy-recipes.netlify.app/api/index.json).

+## License

+Everthing of this site is published under [Creative Commons Attribution 2.0 Generic](https://creativecommons.org/licenses/by/2.0/deed.en) license.

 ## Contact

 contact@milon.im